dzshao/W25-p1/README.md

 3 = Manhattan Distance
 ```

-The next `n` lines represent the board, with each tile separated by a space, and each row separated by a newline.
+The next `n` lines represent the board, with each tile delimited by a space, and each row delimited by a newline.
 Rows can be of different lengths, and any number of rows can be entered (as long as the total number of tiles is less than 32768).
 ```
 4 5 6
 7 8 0
 1 2 3
 ```

-Multiple test cases can be included in the same file, separated by a blank line.
+Multiple test cases can be included in the same file, delimited by a blank line.

 ```
 1